noblesamurai/node-pg-jobs/README.md

  */
 jobs.stopProcessing();
 ```
-Note that at present jobs.process() is synchronous (processes one job after the
+Note that jobs.process() is synchronous (processes one job after the
 other) but you can safely run two calls to it either in the same or different
 processes.
-It wouldn't be too hard to change this, let me know if you really
-think this is necessary or put up a pull request.

-## Make it happen now
+### Make it happen now

 If you want a job to service a job right away (due to say, some external event
 occurring), use `processNow()`.
-If the job is currently being serviced in a `jobs.process()` the
+If the job is currently being serviced in a `jobs.process()` or another
-worker will only be called after it is finished.
+`jobs.processNow()` the worker will only be called when the lock has been ceded.

 *If the job cannot be found*, `callback()` will be called with an error. `worker()`
 will not be called.